Modal and non modal G codes

 If the spindle is running it will change.
 If the spindle is not running it will change but not start.
 When you later start the spindle it will be at the new RPM.

-It could only be altered after a religious ceremony and a ritual slaughter when there was a full moon.
+It could only be altered after a religious ceremony and the ritual slaughter of a Gerbil when there was a full moon.

-You could be fired on the spot for even talking about it.
+You could be fired on the spot for even talking about these G Codes.

 If only we had known about Modal and non modal G codes life would have been so much better.